Arnab-D-a-s/weatherApi/README.md

 # weatherApi
-This is a POC product to fetch some weather Details from OpenWeatherMap.
+This is a POC product to fetch some weather Details using OpenWeatherMapAPI.
 As we grow old this section will be getting more stories.

 # Purpose
     To get a forecast of a location for 5 days by using the location code.